8 Practical AI Agent Use Cases to Implement in 2025

 • Maintain Human Oversight: Ensure a human expert periodically reviews the AI's major decisions and overall strategy.
 This combination of machine efficiency and human judgment is crucial.

-• Continuously Backtest Strategies: Before deploying capital, rigorously test any automated strategy against historical market data to validate its effectiveness and understand its potential risks.
+• Continuously Backtesting Strategies: Before deploying capital, rigorously test any automated strategy against historical market data to validate its effectiveness and understand its potential risks.

 8. Supply Chain and Inventory Optimization